 JAIME BARTLETT is a partner in Sidley’s San Francisco office and member of the Securities and Shareholder Litigation and Commercial Litigation and Disputes and practices.

-Jaime focuses on securities litigation, complex contract disputes, trade secret misappropriation, civil fraud cases, complex title insurance litigation, and the representation of clients in proceedings before the Securities and Exchange Commission.
+Jaime focuses on securities litigation, complex contract disputes, trade secret misappropriation, and civil fraud cases.
 Representative clients include the following companies and/or their directors and officers: McKesson Corporation, Oracle Corporation, Stewart Information Services Company, and SunEdison, Inc.

 Jaime has appeared on behalf of her clients in California and Arizona state courts, in Federal court in the Northern, Central, Eastern and Southern Districts of California, and the Southern District of New York, and in Delaware Chancery Court.

 Jaime has tried both civil and criminal cases to successful outcomes.
 Jaime is one of the leaders of the trial team representing Oracle board member and defendant Renée James in a bench trial proceeding before Vice Chancellor Glasscock in Delaware Chancery Court.
 In re Oracle Corp.
 Derivative Litig., C.A.
 No. 2017-0337-SG.
 In this action, Ms. James and Oracle executives Larry Ellison and Safra Catz are accused of breaching their duties to Oracle in connection with the company’s 2016 acquisition of NetSuite.
 Sidley also represented non-defendant Oracle board members, including former Secretary of Defense Leon Panetta, George Conrades, Jeff Henley and Mark Hurd, in connection with this matter.
 Trial took place in July 2022 and a judgment has not yet been rendered.